PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 Chewing a grass stalk with her arms behind her head, she realised she was not actually looking at the sky.
 But now she did as her thoughtscape vanished and she saw the clouds in front of her.
 It would be getting dark soon.

-She pulled her head up with her arms and looked past their home to the remaining apple core.
+She pulled her head up and looked past their home to the remaining apple core.
 It sat looking a little sorry for itself.
 It was more than thin now, and slushy.

 She and her brothers had dragged this giant apple from the strange house.
 “And what a great idea that was.”
 Tom congratulated herself; it was a feast for everyone.
-“That was me.” she continued, surprised.
+“That was me.” she continued surprised.
 At that moment she felt immensely proud.

 The apple would last them two more days Tom thought carefully, weighing it up in her mind.
 Full bellies all round.
 A heavenly comfort with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.